agorelik2/project_uread/README.md

   - Created back end code including routes and controllers for CRUD operations with Reviews
   - Updated utils/API.js to include new axios calls to serve database connections for CRUD
   - On the front end, created new page comments.js and the components serving the page
-  - Updated books.js and userBooks.js to include a link connection to comments.js page
+  - Updated books.js and userBooks.js to link user to comments.js page once he clicks on the book's title

 ### Front End

 For this application, I have created React components, worked with helper/util functions, and utilized React lifecycle methods to query and display book recommendations, favorites, and reviews based on user searches.
+Created six React components that also serve as pages for the application: signIn.js, signOut.js, books.js, userBooks.js, search.js, favorites.js.

 ### Back End:

-I have built back-end utilizing three different sets of api routes/controllers:
+I have built back-end utilizing four different sets of api routes/controllers:

 BOOK routes/api/books.js and controllers/books.js handle the following operations: